-Making a website isn’t anymore an easy job, at the beginning it was the job of youngsters passionate about computers, nowadays it requires a team and a lot of time to realize a good job.
+Making a website isn’t anymore an easy job and to Dress Out your Website is a bit tougher job, at the beginning it was the job of youngsters passionate about computers, nowadays it requires a team and a lot of time to realize a good job.
 Fortunately, the essence remains the same: to satisfy the necessities of the users and while they are just other people as you, it’s not rocket science to determine their desires.
 On the other hand, it’s impossible to make content all the website’s visitors and it remains the main issue of the web design community.

 Personally, I consider that the essence of the website‘s creation was, is and will be the same, no matter how sophisticated will be the coding languages used.
 It sounds a little bit crazy, but the theory behind any online presences may be easily compared with the way people are dressing.
 In fact there are many common facts that are easily neglected: both domains are strictly connected to the visual power, the user is situated at the cornerstone of any creation, it’s about style and personal perspective and so on.
 If you are still unconvinced about, follow the similitude presented below and please let me know if you agree with me.

 1. The Clothes Must Make Feel Good the User:

 No matter how cool is a piece of clothing, if it is uncomfortable and doesn’t satisfy the tastes of the buyers, it won’t be appreciated and won’t be dressed.
 The same fate has also a website, if it isn’t built having the user in mind, then it’s on track to failure.

 The common conclusion is that a website and a piece of clothing are created for a user and the tastes of the creators are left behind.
 Any item in your layouts must respond to some banal but important questions as “will improve the state of the common user”, “is it useful for him”, “is he understanding this aspect” and so on.
 Willing or not, these are questions very common to any fashion designer.